 What are the benefits of buying a new-build home?

 Some go without saying: you get to immerse yourself in an untouched space, a home for making memories in that’s only ever been yours.
 But there are other, less obvious perks, too.
-New homes come with 10-year structural guarantees, and energy-efficient features that could save you money on bills.
+New homes come with 10-year structural guarantees, energy-efficient features that could save you money on bills, and a often ready-made community to immerse yourself into.

-Here are five of the reasons why a new-build might just tick all of the boxes on your home-hunting list.
+Here are just some of the reasons why a new-build might just tick all of the boxes on your home-hunting list.

 Energy-saving features